zowe/docs-site/docs/user-guide/api-mediation/api-mediation-smf.md

 This security configuration is necessary for API ML to be able to issue SMF records.
 A user running the API Gateway must have _read_ access to the RACF general resource `IRR.RAUDITX` in the `FACILITY` class.
 To set up this security configuration, submit the `ZWESECUR` JCL member.
 For users upgrading from version 1.18 and lower, use the configuration steps that correspond to the ESM.

-You can issue the following command first to check whether you already have the auditing profile defined.
-Review the output to confirm that the profile exists and that the user `ZWESVUSR` who runs the `ZWESVSTC` started task has `READ` access to this profile.
+To check whether you already have the auditing profile defined, issue the following command and review the output to confirm that the profile exists and that the user `ZWESVUSR` who runs the `ZWESVSTC` started task has `READ` access to this profile.

 - If you use RACF, issue the following command:
     ```